This review is based on ADA accessiblity, our experience and opinion. Your mileage may vary.

 Would you like to support us and this project at no extra cost to you?
 If you want to sign up for a Thousand Trails membership, please contact Beth Hensch by phone at 360.790.5280 or via email by writing to firstname.lastname@example.org and tell her that Santa D sent you.

-There is a handicap pull through site (#179) located right across the street from the lodge.
+There is a handicap pull through site (#179) located right across the street from the main lodge.
 Near there are 2 more back-in handicap sites (#172 and #173).
-There are 2 more handicap back-in sites located on the right side of the preserve.
+There are 2 more handicap back-in sites located on the north side of the preserve.
 One is on the lower level (#40) and the other is way up on the hilly side of the preserve (#290).

 The staff if wonderful.